Lo Wai-kwok: Public career and Legislative Councillor

 He has served in many public positions, including Council member of the City University of Hong Kong from 1991 to 1998, member of the Hong Kong Productivity Council from 1993 to 1997, member of the Town Planning Board, Council for Sustainable Development, Hong Kong Council for Testing and Certification, Research Grant Council and Advisory Council on the Environment; president of the Hong Kong Association for the Advancement of Science and Technology and the Guangdong-Hong Kong Association for the Promotion of Technology Enterprise; chairman of the Hong Kong Electronics Industry Council.
 He is currently member of the Hong Kong Housing Authority, the Hong Kong Hospital Authority, and the West Kowloon Cultural District Authority.

 He has also been an appointed member of the Sha Tin District Council from July 1997 to December 2011.
 In the 2012 Legislative Council election, he was elected through the Engineering functional constituency in a four-way contest, beating incumbent Raymond Ho and pro-democrat Albert Lai.
 He co-founded the Business and Professionals Alliance for Hong Kong (BPA), a pro-business party in October 2012 and became its vice-chairman.
 In 2016, he succeeded Andrew Leung to become the party chairman after Leung was elected President of the Legislative Council.
+But in the 2025 Legislative Council election, he announced that he will not seeking the re-election.

 For his contributions he was awarded Medal of Honour in 2001, justice of the peace in 2004, Bronze Bauhinia Star in 2009 and Silver Bauhinia Star in 2015.

+Personal life

+His first wife, Adelina Wong, passed away at noon on 2 August 2021 at Prince of Wales Hospital at the age of 69.
+The couple has one son, named Lo Chin-king.